ptmt/statik/documentation/pages/static-datasources.md

 - `outputDir`: Folder (under `theme.output`) where JSON files are written.
 - `collectAttribute`: HTML attribute that marks custom collectable elements.
 - `imagesFileName`: File name used for the auto-generated images list.
+- `configFile`: Optional location of dataset definitions for standalone entities.

 All values are optional; Statik falls back to the defaults shown above.